Rule XIII-2: Rules of Procedure for Conduct Code Violation Cases

-- “Accused” is a member of the UNH Franklin Pierce School of Law (UNH Law) community identified in a complaint as having allegedly violated the Conduct Code.
+- “Accused” is a student of the UNH Franklin Pierce School of Law (UNH Law) community identified in a complaint as having allegedly violated the Conduct Code.

 - “Formal charge” or “charge” is a document that the Conduct Code Officer shall present to the Conduct Code Council pursuant to a finding of probable cause that the Conduct Code was violated.

-- “UNH Law community” shall mean all faculty, staff and students whose conduct is governed by the Conduct Code.
+- “UNH Law community” shall mean all students whose conduct is governed by the Conduct Code.
 It shall not refer to individuals such as alumni/ae who are no longer active participants in the activities of the degree programs of UNH Law.

 B. Conduct Code Officer

 - The Dean shall appoint one (1) member of the faculty to serve as the Conduct Code Officer.
 The term of appointment shall be for three (3) calendar years.
 The Conduct Code Officer may be reappointed for subsequent three (3) year terms.

 - The Conduct Code Officer may appoint volunteer students to assist the Officer in carrying out the duties described below.
 The Conduct Code Officer shall insure that no student volunteer is involved in or has access to cases under investigation until a finding of probable cause has been made.